 It’s a good habit to toss sponges away after a while.
 You should replace yours every month or so.
 To keep them smelling fresh and clean in between, clean them at least every other day.
 To disinfect a sponge, soak it in water and place it on a microwaveable dish.
 Nuke it for about a minute — be sure not to wring it out or it could start a fire!
 You can also soak it in a mixture of bleach and water (1 cup of bleach to 1 gallon of water), rinse it and let it dry out.
 Be sure to have multiple sponges used for different purposes to prevent spreading germs.

 Microfiber Cloths —

 If you haven’t made the switch to our microfiber cloths or cotton and jute cloths, now’s the time.
-It’s better on the environment and cost-effective.
+It’s better for the environment and more cost-effective.
 You can read our article __ to learn more on how to go green, but to maintain your cloths, just throw them in with your laundry (without fabric softener) and air dry.
 Simple.

 Fuller Brush has a variety of mops that do different things and are useful to have.
 We have microfiber mops (which are machine-washable), dry mops for dusting (can be cleaned like a duster), and both traditional and non-traditional wet mops.
 On our Wet Mop, the head is removable.
 This allows you to simply throw it in the washing machine with bleach and hot water and it’ll be good as new.
 Caring for our Spin Mop is easy too.
 Just rinse the head with dish soap and hot water, then wring out the excess water like a sponge, and let it air dry.
 DO NOT leave a wet mop in the bucket of water — always store it upright like a broom.